Menu

 I grew up in southern Arizona and attended college at the University of Arizona, majoring in education.
 I was always interested in art from childhood and loved to draw and paint whenever I got a chance.
 For many years I and my husband Randy did pottery part-time while pursuing other careers.
 I was a teacher in special education and early childhood education, until becoming a full-time artist.
 The business was established in 1990 while we were living in Oregon.

 I have attended pottery classes at several community colleges in Arizona, California, and Oregon.
 I’ve also attended various workshops in Oregon, have taken classes at Oregon School of Arts & Crafts and attended Arts at Menucha in Oregon (summer workshops) as a student, and as the pottery studio assistant.
 I taught pottery to children at the Portland Children's Museum, and studied art at Portland Community College.
 At PCC, I studied painting, drawing, mixed media, and computer art.
-I have now lived in Washington for 20 years and have been very busy making pottery and studying various types of art.
-Recently I have been attending painting classes and workshops at Bellevue College, and ArtEast Gallery in Issaquah.
+I have now lived in Washington for 30 years and have been very busy making pottery and studying various types of art.
+Here in WA I have attended painting classes and workshops at Bellevue College, and ArtEast Gallery in Issaquah, also private classes and online classes.

 Artist Statement